Bindhu92/STOCK-PRICE-PREDICTION/README.md

-Stock Price Prediction
+STOCK PRICE PREDICTION

-Project Overview
+Project Overview:
 This project is aimed at developing a machine learning model to predict stock prices based on historical market data.
 Using various predictive modeling techniques, including regression models, deep learning, and time series forecasting, the goal is to build a model that can forecast the future price of a given stock.
 The project leverages advanced data analysis techniques and features such as technical indicators, market sentiment, and financial ratios to predict stock movements.
 It also explores different machine learning models and compares their performance in terms of accuracy, reliability, and generalization capabilities.

-Key Features
+Key Features:
 Stock Data Collection: Historical stock price data is collected from APIs such as Yahoo Finance, Alpha Vantage, or Quandl.
 Data Preprocessing: Cleaning and preprocessing steps like handling missing values, normalization, and feature engineering are performed.
 Modeling: A range of machine learning models are applied, including: